Tips for Conserving Water

 One inch of water per week is all that is generally necessary to maintain your lawn.
 Avoid overwatering by using a rain gauge or coffee can to measure the volume of water applied.
 As a general rule, water for 20 minutes, three times per week to apply one inch of water.

 Use a Smart Controller

-Install a smart irrigation controller on your home system to avoid overwatering and watering at the wrong times.
+Install a smart irrigation controller on your home system to avoid overwatering.
 A rebate of $50 per installation of a smart irrigation controller is available through the Green Rewards Program.